p2635/100-days-swift-ui/README.md

 Now that you’ve mastered the basics of Swift, in these days you’ll start building real SwiftUI apps using what you learned.

-- Day 16 - 19, WeSplit app project.
-This calculates how to split a check based on the number of people and how much tip you want to leave.
+- Day 16 - 18.
+WeSplit app project, this calculates how to split a check based on the number of people and how much tip you want to leave.
+- Day 19.
+Time Unit Converter, this calculates from one unit of time to another e.g. from minutes to seconds.